Sergio Romo: Minnesota Twins (2019–2020)

 For the second year in a row, Romo reached the playoffs as the Twins clinched the AL Central title.
 In Game 1 of the AL Wild Card Series against the Houston Astros, he relieved Rogers to start the ninth inning with the game tied by a score of 1–1.
 He gave up two hits before retiring the next two batters.
 Then, George Springer hit into what should have been a force play at second base, but Jorge Polanco's throw to second base was too far off the bag, and the error allowed Springer to reach safely.
-Romo then walked José Altuve to force in a run before getting replaced on the mound by Caleb Thielbar, who gave up a two-run single to Michael Brantley.
+Romo then walked Jose Altuve to force in a run before getting replaced on the mound by Caleb Thielbar, who gave up a two-run single to Michael Brantley.
 None of the runs were earned, but Romo was charged with the loss in the 4–1 defeat.
 The Astros eliminated the Twins with a win in Game 2.
 On October 28, the Twins declined to exercise their $5 million option on Romo's contract for the 2021 season, giving him a $250,000 buyout and making him a free agent.